cyrus-rustomji/metis/README.md

-# Metis
+# Metis Immersive Program

- > A collection of projects and assignments I completed at the 3 month Data Science boot camp at Metis.
+A collection of projects I completed at the 3 month Data Science boot camp at Metis